 The following tables present our selected consolidated financial and other data.
-The selected financial information related to our consolidated statements of profit or loss, financial position and cash flows presented in the tables below is derived from Semantix's historical audited annual consolidated financial statements as of and for the years ended December 31, 2021 and 2020 and Semantix's historical unaudited interim condensed consolidated financial statements as of June 30, 2022 and for the six-month periods ended June 30, 2022 and 2021, included elsewhere in this prospectus.
+The selected financial information related to our consolidated statements of profit or loss, financial position and cash flows presented in the tables below is derived from Semantix's historical audited annual consolidated financial statements as of and for the years ended December 31, 2021 and 2020.